Botspot/pi-apps/CODE_OF_CONDUCT.md

 ### Examples of behavior that contributes to creating a positive environment:

-* Using welcoming and inclusive language
+* Using welcoming and inclusive language (this is a community that accepts and supports people regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation)
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community